How to Add a Watermark to a Photo to Protect Your Work

 A good watermark protects your image without ruining its aesthetic.
 Here are some tips:

-- Be Subtle: A semi-transparent watermark (20-50% opacity) is often enough to protect your work without being overly distracting.
+* Be Subtle: A semi-transparent watermark (20-50% opacity) is often enough to protect your work without being overly distracting.

-- Strategic Placement: Place your watermark in a location that is difficult to crop out without ruining the main subject of the photo, such as an area with complex textures or details.
+* Strategic Placement: Place your watermark in a location that is difficult to crop out without ruining the main subject of the photo, such as an area with complex textures or details.

-- Keep it Simple: A clean, simple logo or a line of text is more professional than a large, ornate design.
+* Keep it Simple: A clean, simple logo or a line of text is more professional than a large, ornate design.

-- Consider Tiling: For maximum protection, especially for proofs you send to clients, a tiled watermark is the most secure option.
+* Consider Tiling: For maximum protection, especially for proofs you send to clients, a tiled watermark is the most secure option.

 Conclusion

 Adding a watermark is an essential step for any creator sharing their work online.
 It's a simple, effective way to protect your intellectual property, build your brand, and ensure you get credit for your efforts.
-With a free and powerful online watermark tool, you no longer need complex software to secure your images.
+With a free and powerful online watermark tool, you no longer need to complex software to secure your images.
 Start watermarking your photos today and share them with confidence.